 I have been gifted (or cursed depending on your point of view) with the ability to think divergently and convergently.
 I am able to engage in deep listening while focusing on finding the “subtext” underneath the spoken or written word.
 This underpins my approach to gathering intelligence that can be used to conduct an authentic needs assessment.
 Once the “truth” of the matter is uncovered, then the processes of both analysis and synthesis can occur.

 Shelly: I did not become a professional on purpose.
 I originally started out as a dental assistant after high school and after becoming desperately bored with dentistry, I started working as a temp.
 My second assignment was a three-month stint for the California Peace Officers/California Police Chiefs/California State Sheriffs Associations (all three groups were managed by one staff).
 I decided I liked working for an association, and after my experience working there as a temp, I managed to land a permanent position on their staff.
 I evolved and advanced from there.

 Shelly: Writing.
 I am continually trying to improve my ability to communicate via the written word.

-The power of quotes and rhetoric are part of the gifted person’s thinking.
+The power of quotes and rhetoric is part of the gifted person’s thinking.
 Here are the quotes Shelly often uses.
 Shelly says she is an introvert and that can make conversations with others an exhausting experience.
 Many bigger-than-life speakers have this dilemma.
 Shelly uses these sayings to make big visions real and open up even more creative possibilities and opportunities for others to engage with her and each other.

-Each week, we feature professionals who are initiating meaningful conversations with other gifted minds and storytellers–and who they serve.
+As often as proves practical, we feature professionals who are initiating meaningful conversations with other gifted minds and storytellers–and who they serve.
 They connect regularly through this blog, our newsletter, and their own emails to nurture and support the network which enriches them.
 See if their words and actions work for you or engage with them directly by sending a comment and sharing your insights.